amr080/docs-template/docs/user/governance/council/index.md

 Any CFG token holder can both submit their candidacy to the council and vote on councilors.

-The Centrifuge council have rolling elections, which means that every 7 days the votes are counted, and the candidates with the highest amount of votes (in terms of CFG) from _candidates_, _runners up_ and _members_ will be given a seat in the council.
+The XFT council have rolling elections, which means that every 7 days the votes are counted, and the candidates with the highest amount of votes (in terms of CFG) from _candidates_, _runners up_ and _members_ will be given a seat in the council.

 ## How to submit a candidacy to the council

-Before you can submit your candidacy to the Centrifuge council, you need to create an **on-chain identity** for the account you will use for your candidacy.
+Before you can submit your candidacy to the XFT council, you need to create an **on-chain identity** for the account you will use for your candidacy.
 You do so by going to [Accounts](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffullnode.parachain.centrifuge.io#/accounts) in the Polkadot.js web app, then click on the three dots next to the account you want create an on-chain identity for, and select _Set on-chain identity_.

 ![](./images/SetIdentity.png)